Asare12/MyReactApp/README.md

-# MyReactApp
+# OurGym
-Our Gym is a simple application with a responsive design specially for gym and fitness users the application allows you to login and register using aws cognito.
+Our Gym is a simple react application with a responsive design specially for gym and fitness users the application allows you to login and register using aws cognito.
 It is designed in a minimalist black and red style it offers awesome simple design, powerful display.

 ### Prerequisites
 ```